abhishekarya1/Hash-Define-myNotes/content/system-design/design-patterns.md

 Shape obj = Shape.getShape("Square");
 ```

+### Abstract Factory
-**Abstract Factory** - a factory-of-factory to get factory class instances.
+A factory-of-factory to get factory class instances.
 It is not merely an _interface_ which factory _class_ implements as the name might suggest.

 `AbstractCPUFactory` concrete class gives us the appropriate vendor's factory object (either `IntelFactory` or `AMDFactory`), on which in turn we have to call `getInstance()` to get appropriate `CPU` object. `CPUFactory` is just an interface for both factories.